 Willson did not have the enthusiasm for such physical fights

 the way some financially-benefiting members of Emile's family had,

 especially his very loud, over-the-top mother.
-Williamson was
+Willson was

 often heard stating: "You don't like seeing someone that U love

 getting hit!"
 Emile finally retired from boxing (long after he

 should have) in the Summer of 1977.

 [Emile Griffith publicity photo from the David Selwyn Boxing Kid